dw-0/kiauh/README.md

 ## **🧰 Functions and Features:**

-- **New in v3.0.0:** You can now install multiple instances (Klipper/Moonraker/DWC/Octoprint) on the same Pi!
 ---
 ### **Core Functions:**

 - **Installing** Klipper to your Raspberry Pi or other Debian based Linux Distribution.
 - **Installing** of the Moonraker API (needed for Mainsail, Fluidd and KlipperScreen)
-- **Installing** several different web interfaces such as Mainsail, Fluidd, Duet Web Control or OctoPrint including their dependencies.
+- **Installing** several web interfaces such as Mainsail, Fluidd, Duet Web Control or OctoPrint including their dependencies.
 - **Installing** of KlipperScreen (OctoScreen but for Klipper!)
 - **Updating** of all the listed installations above excluding OctoPrint.
 For updating OctoPrint, please use the OctoPrint interface!
 - **Removing** of all the listed installations above.